Pack These Essentials in Your First-Night Moving Box

 When unpacking, you don’t have much extra time to wash the dishes.
-Disposable plates, utensils, cups, and plasticware will save you a ton of time, and keep your operation moving.
+Disposable plates, utensils, and cups will save you a ton of time, and keep your operation moving.
 Don’t forget the paper towels and napkins.

 These might get their own container, but you should keep them handy nonetheless.
 Even if you had your home cleaned before moving in, you still need these for unplanned messes and general sanitation.
 Laundry and dish detergent can also be helpful if your unpacking phase may last a few days.